-This post walks through the concrete technical deltas between Permit2 and Permit3: the Unbalanced Merkle Tree structure, nonce management, the allowance model, backward compatibility guarantees, and where the gas numbers actually land.
+This post walks through the concrete technical deltas between Permit2 and Permit3: the Unbalanced Merkle Tree structure, nonce management, the allowance model, backward compatibility guarantees, where the gas numbers actually land, and the architectural reframe that turns the Merkle root from a UX trick into a cross-chain settlement primitive.
 If you want the definitional overview of the protocol instead, start with our full Permit3 guide.

 The One-Paragraph Summary